Troy Hill (American football): St. Louis / Los Angeles Rams

 On December 31, 2015, the St. Louis Rams claimed Hill off waivers from the New England Patriots.
-Hill, who was inactive for the Rams' season-ending 19–16 loss at San Francisco 49ers, finished his rookie season in 2015 with six combined tackles (five solo) in three games and zero starts.
+Hill was inactive for the Rams' season-ending 19–16 loss at 49ers.

 Following the Rams' relocation to Los Angeles, Hill competed for a roster spot in training camp against Jabriel Washington and Mike Jordan.
 Head coach Jeff Fisher named Hill the fifth cornerback on the Rams’ depth chart to begin the regular season, behind Trumaine Johnson, E. J. Gaines, Coty Sensabaugh, and Lamarcus Joyner.

 On September 25, 2016, Hill earned his first career start and collected a season-high 11 solo tackles during a 37–32 win at the Tampa Bay Buccaneers in Week 3.
 Hill earned his first career start after passing Coty Sensabaugh on the depth chart.
 Sensabaugh had a disappointing performance after replacing E.J Gaines who missed the first three games due to a thigh injury.
 Hill was inactive for the Rams’ Week 11 loss to the Miami Dolphins as a result of his arrest.
 On November 22, 2016, the Los Angeles Rams released Hill and signed him to their practice squad after he was arrested for suspicion of driving under the influence (See Personal life).
 On December 12, 2016, the Los Angeles Rams fired head coach Jeff Fisher after they fell to a 4–9 record.
 Special teams coordinator John Fassel was named the interim head coach for the remaining three games of the regular season.
 On December 13, 2016, the Los Angeles Rams promoted Hill to their active roster.
 He finished the 2016 NFL season with 40 combined tackles (32 solo) and two pass deflections in 12 games and four starts.

-On January 13, 2017, the Los Angeles Rams announced their decision to hire Washington Redskins’ offensive coordinator Sean McVay as their new head coach.
+On January 13, 2017, the Los Angeles Rams announced their decision to hire Washington Redskins offensive coordinator Sean McVay as their new head coach.
 On May 1, 2017, the NFL announced their decision to suspend Hill for the first two games of the 2017 NFL season after violating the NFL’s Substance Abuse Policy.
 Throughout training camp, Hill competed for a roster spot as a backup cornerback against Nickell Robey-Coleman and Mike Jordan.
 Upon returning from his three-game suspension, head coach Sean McVay named Hill the fifth cornerback on the Rams’ depth chart, behind Trumaine Johnson, Kayvon Webster, Nickell Robey-Coleman, and Dominique Hatfield.